Scheana Marie And Lala Kent Stay Close Ahead Of #PumpRules Season 6

 While Scheana Marie did address the speculation, she later apologized to Lala Kent for saying something about her that was potentially untrue.

-After apologizing to Lala Kent, Scheana Marie immediately faced the wrath of Katie Maloney who sent her a slew of mean text messages.
-According to Maloney, she felt Scheana Marie should have stood her ground and at a party days later, she and Stassi Schroeder came to blows.
+After apologizing to Lala Kent, Scheana Marie immediately faced the wrath of Katie Maloney, who sent her a slew of mean text messages.
+According to Maloney, she felt Scheana Marie should have stood her ground, and at a party days later, she and Stassi Schroeder came to blows.

 Scheana Marie ultimately made amends with Katie Maloney and appeared as a bridesmaid during her August 2016 wedding.
-However, months later, after filming on Season 5 came to an end, the women had a falling out and Scheana Marie began growing closer to Kent.
+However, months later, after filming on Season 5 came to an end, the women had a falling out, and Scheana Marie began growing closer to Kent.

 Just this month, Scheana Marie and Lala Kent were seen together a couple of times at SUR Restaurant, where Vanderpump Rules is shot, but when it comes to a Season 6 return to the show, it’s hard to say if Kent has changed her mind after announcing her series exit months ago.